hyperledger/fabric-rfcs/text/0000-opentelemetry-tracing.md

 Blockchain operators can reconstitute a graph of the interaction of all the components at play to create a service map.
 This helps uncover trends and issues of performance, as well as shortening the time it takes to investigate problems.
-It offers some security capabilities, such as detecting unexpected executions, or react quickly to metric changes.
+It offers some security capabilities, such as detecting unexpected executions, or react quickly to performance changes.
+Traces also report as errors when components are unavailable.
+This allows for monitoring and alerting systems.

 Hyperledger Fabric developers can take advantage of those techniques with no code changes.
 Each SDK execution generates a top-level trace and will report to an endpoint provided by the environment.